 The Hepatitis B vaccine is associated with the following potential side effects in children:

 If you suffered an adverse reaction, illness, or injury after receiving the Hepatitis B vaccine, you may qualify for compensation from a federal trust fund called the National Vaccine Injury Compensation Program.
-It is important to note that there is no charge for your case evaluation, so contact us today and speak directly with one of our leading vaccine injury attorneys.
-To see a list of our notable vaccine injury settlements, click on the graphic below for more detailed information.
+It is important to note that there is no charge for your case evaluation, so contact us today and speak directly with one of our industry leading vaccine injury attorneys.